 We recently held the second of our Digital Learning 101: The Panel webinars, focused entirely on compliance training.
 We were joined by Liz Hornby, Principal Consultant at our sister company, Governance, Risk and Compliance (GRC) training specialists, Eukleia.

-In this blog, we take a look at just a few of the key insights from the webinar on different approaches to compliance training.
+In this article, we take a look at just a few of the key insights from the webinar on different approaches to compliance training.
 These go beyond the traditional tick box approach and instead focus on how to engage learners and make your learning more effective.

 1. Target Behavior Change and Harness the Power of Storytelling